Practice Your Skills in a Real-World Setting

 Once you’ve practiced your techniques in class and at home, it will be time to work on the public.
 Students complete a minimum of 332 hours of supervised clinical experience over the course of the two-year program.
 This is the level of supervised clinic experience a school must provide under the national curriculum standard.

-The MH Vicars School’s public clinics are very popular in the community, and you’ll have the opportunity to treat clients from all walks of life.
+Our clinics are very popular in the community, and you’ll have the opportunity to treat clients from all walks of life.

 To offer you even more variety, the school regularly organizes outreach events during which students can earn clinical hours in a new setting.
 We are careful only to choose events that provide a learning opportunity for students and that contribute to the community in a positive way.
 For example, you’ll often see our students at charity and sports events.